 - marketing and manuscript preparation

-This fee includes housing, airport/bus/train pickup, and transport to and from evening events (such as the readings at Barnes & Noble).
+The fee will include housing, airport/bus/train pickup.
 Three meals per day (dinner on the first day, through breakfast on the last) are also included.
 The fee does not cover travel to and from Pittsburgh.
-A limited amount of financial aid is available for students who need tuition assistance in order to attend Alpha.
+A pool of financial aid is available for students who need tuition assistance in order to attend Alpha – please apply for scholarships with your general application.

 Alpha aims to provide a workshop that is comfortable for all our students, staff, and guests.
 UPG provides barrier-free access for persons with disabilities including ramps, automatic doors, restrooms, water fountains, telephones, and reserved parking areas close to all building entrances.
 One suite per dorm is equipped for students with disabilities.